Share:

 For teams with JavaScript or React experience, React Native offers the shortest path to productivity:

-- 2–3 Week Ramp-Up: Experienced JavaScript developers reach full productivity within 2–3 weeks; the syntax, tooling, and concepts are already familiar
+- 2–3 Week Ramp-Up: Experienced JavaScript developers reach full productivity quickly

-- Largest Developer Pool: JavaScript is the world's most popular language — hiring is easier and significantly more cost-effective
+- Largest Developer Pool: JavaScript is the world's most popular programming language — hiring is easier and more cost-effective

-- Familiar Debugging Tools: React DevTools, Chrome DevTools, and Flipper provide debugging experiences web developers already know
+- Familiar Debugging Tools: React DevTools, Chrome DevTools, and Flipper provide debugging environments developers already know

 Flutter: Dart Learning Investment